 The results were shocking.
 Two-thirds of the observed teachers, or true participants, were willing to deliver as much pain as possible, 450 volts, under the command of the experimenter.
 Even more surprising, not one of the true participants quit their job as teacher when the student pled for their release.
 In many cases, the experimenter observed students screaming, begging, and screeching things such as “I don’t feel well” or “I have a heart condition, this really hurts.”
 Yet, under the command of the experimenter, not one true participant let up.

-In this scenario, because the teacher believed that the situation was being driven by a highly-authoritative figure (the experimenter wearing a white jacket) they were willing to go to incredible lengths.
+In this scenario, because the teacher believed that the situation was being driven by a highly authoritative figure (the experimenter wearing a white jacket) they were willing to go to incredible lengths.
 This shows how dangerously enticing the principle of authority is, proving how much more effective it can make your email campaigns.

 In the parking meter example, he asked random pedestrians on the street to put money in a stranger’s expired parking meter.
 The parking meter was around fifty feet away from the individual and the corresponding car parked in the spot did not belong to the pedestrian or the experimenter.
 Bickman conducted the study in two different variations, each with a slight change.

-In the first scenario, Bickman would ask pedestrians to put money in a parking meter while he was request dressed in average clothes.
+In the first scenario, Bickman would ask pedestrians to put money in a parking meter while he was requested dressed in average clothes.
 Whereas, in the second situation, the experimenter requested the same task, yet wore a police uniform.
-The results showed that nearly all the pedestrians complied with the task while the experimenter was wearing the authoritative uniform.
+The results showed that all the pedestrians complied with the task while the experimenter was wearing the authoritative uniform.
 In contrast, fewer than half did so while he was dressed normally.

-This study proves the power of a uniform and also gives an indication of how difficult it can be to resist requests that come from authoritative figures.
+This study proves the power of a uniform and gives an indication of how difficult it can be to resist requests that come from authoritative figures.